nasa/smd-open-science-guidelines/OSS_Guidance/Software_Management_Sharing.md

 # Software Management and Sharing
 Consistent with the principles of open-source science, software developed using SMD funding shall be made publicly available through methods that are transparent, inclusive, accessible, and reproducible.
 The open sharing of research software improves the reproducibility of research, enables other scientists to use and build upon software developed using public funds, and allows the researchers who share the software to be cited and recognized for the impact of their work.
 As software has become increasingly more important to the scientific process, scientific manuscripts do not always capture all of the nuance that is in the source code that supports the paper.
 Sharing the software ensures that others can better understand and reproduce the results reported in the manuscript.

 This page contains supplemental guidance for researchers to support the implementation of requirements for software management and sharing established by SPD-41a.
-In addition to these pages, researchers should reference the guidance provided in the software policies and guidance provided by their relevant divisions.
+In addition to these pages, researchers should reference relevant [policies and guidance provided by SMD divisions](SMD_Division_Policies.md).

 ## Software in Scope of SPD-41a
 Software is defined as computer programs, including source and object code, that provide users some degree of utility or service.
 Scientific software in scope of SPD-41a is software that provides users some degree of scientific utility or produces a scientific result or service.
 Further definitions and examples of software are provided in [Types of Research Software and Expectations for Sharing](Research_Software_Types.md).
 The guidance provided here is most relevant for research software that is produced by investigations funded via SMD research awards.
 This software should be developed and released as described in the project’s software management plan.